Stock Market Variation – Stat think, gives you an edge and is taught in our book:

 6. Understanding this principle of variation is an important key to our investment success.

-7. “Stat-Think” separates statistical thinking from methods. (“Methods” use statistics to measure or to model behavior, kindly referred to as number crunching.
+7. Stock Market Variation – Stat think, separates statistical thinking from methods. (“Methods” use statistics to measure or to model behavior, kindly referred to as number crunching.
 We’re more interested in the “Thinking” aspect)

 8. By proper use of “Stat-think,” we are more apt to understand and to take advantage of the variation we deal with in all things, specifically in the market.

-So, how do we use Stat-Think in investing?
+So, how do we use Stock Market Variation – Stat think, in our investing?

 9. A person with his Stat-Think cap on looks at the volatility in market prices and sees a wealth of opportunity.